digikammer/hellogithub/README.md

 # hellogit
-I used github on a project long ago but forgot a lot of it so now I am reviewing the basics.
+I used github on a group project some years ago that I managed.
+Learned a lot of commandline git back then but I have long since forgotten how it.
+Now I am reviewing the basics so can use it for my own projects.